clicktostart/introduction-to-python/human_input.md

 1. Create a variable called `age` and prompt the user for theirs.
 Convert that age into an integer (recall you can assign a variable a new value with its current one).
 Multiply that age by 3 and print the result.
+2. Create a python script called `rectangle_perimeter.py`, it asks the user for the rectangle's length and width and print the perimeter.